agdiiura/PML_course_project/README.md

 * Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. Qualitative Activity Recognition of Weight Lifting Exercises.
 Proceedings of 4th International Conference in Cooperation with SIGCHI (Augmented Human '13) .
 Stuttgart, Germany: ACM SIGCHI, 2013.

+The analysis is performed with `RStudio`, the code can be found in the file `PML.Rmd`.
+The `html` file is hosted by `RPubs` at http://rpubs.com/diyu/233266.